 In some ways, airlines are catching up with the rest of the world.
 Today, there are few places on Earth where you can’t get online.
 But air travel is the final frontier for widespread, fast broadband.
 And with recent research from Inmarsat’s global Passenger Survey suggesting that inflight Wi-Fi is ‘no longer a luxury, but a necessity’, it’s clear that now is the time to join the connectivity revolution.

-For more information download our Passenger Experience Publication.
+For more information download our GX Passenger Experience Leaflet.